 An incomplete ("I") is a postponement of the deadline for completion of a course.
 The faculty intends that only in cases of extreme hardship shall an incomplete be given, and only before the scheduled ending of a semester.
-Ordinarily, only the dean of students or the dean for academic advising and support is empowered to grant incompletes.
-They may do so in the following instances:
+Ordinarily, only the dean for academic advising and support is empowered to grant incompletes.
+The dean may grant incompletes in the following instances:

 - 1. When a student has fallen seriously behind in his or her work as a result of prolonged illness or other incapacity, or because of a personal or family crisis that necessitated a substantial interruption of academic work, or - 2.
 When an illness or similar incapacity beyond the student's control occurs in the final days of a course, making final examinations or similar work impossible to complete in the required time.
-Except in severe cases when the deans may act on students' behalf, students must request an incomplete of the deans.
-In the absence of the deans, the associate provosts are empowered to act.